List of Kansas City Chiefs award winners

 This page details awards won by the Kansas City Chiefs, a professional American football team from the National Football League.
 The Chiefs have never had a winner of the Coach of the Year award, Offensive Rookie of the Year, or Defensive Player of the Year.
 The Chiefs are tied with the Chicago Bears for the most winners of the Walter Payton Man of the Year award with 5.

 The most recent winner of a major NFL award is Patrick Mahomes who won league MVP for the 2022 season, his second time winning the award.

 The Chiefs have two awards that are awarded by the team which are voted on by the players and coaches.
 The Derrick Thomas award is awarded to the team MVP and the Mack Lee Hill award is awarded to the Rookie of the Year.

+Mahomes has won the most awards of any Chiefs player.
+He has won a total of fifteen awards, six awards from the NFL, six from outside the NFL, and three awarded by the Chiefs.
+He also was a member of 3 different teams that won team awards at the ESPYs.
+He has won 8 different awards.